Labrosvel/Monitoring-and-Observability-for-Development-and-DevOps/README.md

 ## Module 4: Observability and Concepts
 ### Observability
 - What is Observability?
-- The 3 Pillars of Observability
+- The 3 Pillars of Observability (logs, metrics, traces)
 - Cloud Native Observability
 - Cloud Native Observability Tools
 - Introduction to Sampling